2019 Mercedes-Benz B-Class spy shots

 The car represents just one of eight body styles Mercedes plans for its next-generation compact car family, the first member of which will be a redesigned A-Class hatchback debuting in early 2018.

-Others will include replacements for the CLA, CLA Shooting Brake and GLA as well as some new additions such as an A-Class sedan and GLB SUV.
+Others will include replacements for the CLA, CLA Shooting Brake and GLA, as well as some new additions such as an A-Class sedan, GLB SUV, and EQA electric car.

 We expect the B-Class to trail the A-Class hatch by about a year.
 However, don’t expect it to see it in the United States this time around.
-We get the current B-Class in electric guise only, but the car will be dropped after the 2017 model year to make way, eventually, for a new EQA compact electric car.
+We get the current B-Class in electric guise only, but the car was dropped after the 2017 model year to make way, eventually, for the aforementioned EQA.

 2019 Mercedes-Benz B-Class spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-Despite its stodgy image, the B-Class is a vital model in Mercedes’ portfolio, particularly in Europe where its higher seating position appeals to older buyers and its spacious cabin to young families.
+Despite its stodgy image, the B-Class is a vital model in Mercedes’ portfolio, particularly in Europe where its higher seating position appeals to older buyers, and its spacious cabin to young families.

 Underpinning Mercedes’ next-generation compact car family is an updated version of the automaker’s MFA (Modular Front-drive Architecture) platform.
 Aptly dubbed MFA2, the updated platform will bring weight savings plus the capacity for alternative drivetrains.
 The B-Class will use a stretched version of the platform.